jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - The result-cache is updated whenever the get-result function is called.
   - The result is stored under the same key as the input parameter of get-result.
 - The gpt-interface for this service is named "compress".
-# MarkdownCode > components > toolbar > preferences > GPT section:
-- The GPT-section component handles actions for configuring the GPT service.
-- It includes the following actions:
-  - Key: Opens a dialog box for the user to enter their API key, which will be used for API calls with the OpenAI platform.
-  - Model: A combobox where the user can select the default model to use for requests sent to OpenAI.
-    - The list of available models in the combobox is populated from the GPT service.
-# MarkdownCode > components > toolbar > preferences > view section:
-- The view-section component handles actions for configuring the application's appearance.
-- It supports the following actions:
-  - Theme: A combobox for selecting the preferred color mode (light or dark mode), which corresponds to the theme used by the monaco editor.
-  - Font: A combobox for selecting the font used by the monaco editor and markdown viewer.
-  - Font-size: A combobox for selecting the font size in the monaco editor and markdown viewer.
-# MarkdownCode > components > body > editor
-- The main view in the application is the editor component, which shows the markdown text of the project.
-- The monaco editor npm package is used to display the markdown text.
-- When the user moves the cursor to a different line, the editor requests the position-tracking service to update the selected line.
 # MarkdownCode > components > body > outline
 - Outline component positioned to the left of the editor
 - Displays a tree representing the outline of the active project